openshift/openshift-origin-design/web-console/future-openshift/custom-catalogs/custom-catalogs.md

 ![OperatorHub sources default](img/operatorhub-custom-catalog3.png)

-If users "create catalog source" they will see a form to fill out details.
+If users "Create Catalog Source" they will see a form to fill out details.

 ![OperatorHub catalog source form](img/operatorhub-custom-catalog4.png)